Note: This page contains affiliate links, which means if you decide to buy something, I earn a small commission, at no extra cost to you.

 Sooooo, for now you are going to have to push a reset button and start all over again with your furry friend. =)

-The way to do that is to not pick him up or pet him unless he comes to you and jumps in your lap or rubs on your legs.
-If he rubs and purrs, lean down and pet him for just a minute, then walk away.
-Don't let it get to the point that he lashes out at you.
+The best way to do that is to not pick him up or pet him unless he comes to you and jumps in your lap or rubs on your legs.
+If he rubs and purrs, lean down and pet him for a minute, then walk away.
+Don't let it get to the point that he lashes out at you (petting-induced aggression).

 If you see his ears go back, walk away and ignore him.